rubisco-sfa/ILAMB/README.rst

 repository which conda can use to create an environment that will support an ILAMB installation.
 If these words do not mean anything to you, look for a more detailed explanation in the `tutorials
-<https://www.ilamb.org/doc/install.html>`_ which have be rewritten to
+<https://www.ilamb.org/doc/install.html>`_ which have been rewritten to
 reflect this shift.

 We have also changed the location of the supported configure files in